TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

 It's important to understand that the Free tier has significant limitations for moderation:

 1. **No Filtered Stream Access**: You cannot monitor conversations in real-time
-2. **No Search Access**: You cannot search for potentially problematic tweets
+2. **No Search Access**: You cannot search for potentially problematic posts
 3. **Limited Read Operations**: You cannot retrieve conversations for analysis
 4. **Focus on Write Operations**: The Free tier is primarily for posting, not monitoring or moderating